MohamedG-Dev/python_basics_programming/README.md

             -Folders:
-                features - This folder has feature files steps - This folder has the step definitions -Refer 'Pytest_BDD_Notes' file for the reference on the notes, feature files, step definition and commands to install and run a file
+                features - This folder has feature files steps - This folder has the step definitions -Refer 'Pytest_BDD_Notes' file for the reference of the notes, feature files, step definition and commands to install and run a file